 Community events, the arts, animal shelters, sports and recreation, and particularly childcare and education have been the focus of Alpine Bank’s philanthropy.
 Bob Young was recognized as the Colorado Philanthropist of the Year.
 In every Alpine Bank community, we are a major donor and supporter for local nonprofits.

 Please join us in celebrating the spirit of trailblazing in honor of our anniversary at Alpine Bank—45 years of working, growing and building Colorado communities with you.
 We know we are truly in this together.
 That’s why Alpine Bank proudly donated more than $3.7 million to community organizations and paid employees to volunteer nearly 14,000 hours last year alone.
-For inspiring tales of trailblazing by Alpine Bank, community leaders, and entrepreneurs, visit here.
+We are celebrating inspiring tales of trailblazing by local organizations, community leaders, and entrepreneurs.
+For more info, visit here.

 About This Author